-Guests making a hotel reservation throughout 2021 for future travel will be invited to participate in the resort’s Rooted in Aloha reforestation initiative through an “Enhance Your Stay” prompt for a $30 donation while booking their Maui vacation.
-Donations may also be made at the front desk.
+Guests making a hotel reservations are invited to participate in the resort’s Rooted in Aloha reforestation initiative through an “Enhance Your Stay” prompt for a donation while booking their Maui vacation.
+Donations may also be made at the front desk or online.
 Each $30 donation supports the cost of growing one tree from a seedling along with the long term care involved to ensure it thrives in its natural environment.
-The trees planted will include Koa, Sandalwood and ʻŌhiʻa.
-To support the health of these trees, other native plants including māmaki, maile and hala pepe will also be planted to encourage the biodiversity of the area.
+The trees planted include Koa, Sandalwood and ʻŌhiʻa.
+To support the health of these trees, other native plants including māmaki, maile and hala pepe are planted to encourage the biodiversity of the area.

 What is “Rooted in Aloha”?